LOGIN

 Distribution

-Native to the Mekong River drainage in Laos (where Vientiane province represents the upper limit of its range), Thailand, Cambodia, and Vietnam, and the Tapi, Chao Phraya, and Mae Klong systems in Thailand.
+Native to the Mekong River catchment in Laos (where Vientiane province represents the upper limit of its range), Thailand, Cambodia, and Vietnam, and the Tapi, Chao Phraya, and Mae Klong river systems in Thailand.

 Type locality is ’22 kilometers upstream from Phnom Penh, Tonle Sap River, Kandal Province, Cambodia’.